LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 The cli_wallet creates a local [`wallet.json`](/core/wallet/cli_wallet.md#overview) file that contains the encrypted private keys.
 The key is required to access the funds and add new data to the blockchain with a signature from a private key.

 Connecting the cli_wallet requires a running full node (not necessarily locally) and connect to it.
 You might have own node to use.
-If you do not have it, you can select one of [BitShares Public Full Nodes](https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js#L67), or nodes that run by _businesses_ or _individuals_.
+If you do not have it, you can select one of [LocalCoin Public Full Nodes](https://github.com/localcoin/localcoin-ui/blob/staging/app/api/apiConfig.js#L67), or nodes that run by _businesses_ or _individuals_.